umbraco/UmbracoDocs/umbraco-cms/tutorials/creating-an-xml-site-map.md

 In this step, we will use different parameters for filtering the content on the sitemap.

-As everything iscurrently added on the sitemap, we have yet to take into account the pages that should be hidden.
+As everything is currently added on the sitemap, we have yet to take into account the pages that should be hidden.

 We added a **HideFromXmlSitemap** checkbox to all Document Types via our `XmlSiteMapSettings` composition.
 This configuration needs to be included when rendering the sitemap.
 The helper needs to only return pages that do not have the HideFromXmlSitemap checked.